 This is comprised of 4 linked facilities that promote a fun and active family-friendly environment for all ages and abilities, promoting exploration, education, heritage and the Welsh Culture through food, music and interactive experiential opportunities.

 The development on the site of the disused and derelict Jones and Teague building to create a centre for marine tourism and water based activities in the region.
 The Storm Centre will be one of three Interpretation Centres at Saundersfoot Harbour, which will focus on climate and its effect on the sea and coastline.
 The Marine Centre of Excellence will also include a Marine Workshop, Chandlery, Water Sports Facility, Cafe, Restaurant, short-stay pod accommodation, meeting rooms, and the relocated Harbour Office.

 The Marine Centre of Excellence was completed at the end of 2020, and the Harbour Office is now located on the Third Floor.
-Work will be carried out on the Cafe, Chandlery, Marine Workshop, Storm Centre and accommodation in early 2021, hopefully for opening later in the year.
-The Water Sports Facility and Restaurant are currently available to let, and more information about these can be found here.
+Work will be carried out on the Cafe, Chandlery, Marine Workshop, Water Sports Facility, Storm Centre and accommodation in early 2021, hopefully for opening later in the year.
+The Restaurant is currently available to let, and more information about this can be found here.